The Ice Warriors: Plot

 Penley brings Jamie to base on a motorised sled.
 Clent gives Penley a frosty reception, and they bicker.
 Clent says he has decided to use the Ioniser.
 Zondal has been given the task of arming the sonic cannon.
 The Doctor and Victoria release the chemical solution at Zondal, who collapses, but his hand activates the sonic cannon as he falls.

 The sonic blast triggered by Zondal glances the base, causing minor damage.
-Varga uses the communicator to call Clent, threatening to fire again unless the humans surrender.
-Clent knows the base dome cannot survive another sonic blast and suggests a peace meeting between the two sides.
+Varga calls Clent, threatening to fire again unless the humans surrender.
+Clent knows the base dome cannot survive another sonic blast and suggests a peace meeting.
 The talks fail when a demented technician, Walters, tries to shoot the Martians.
 Varga dismantles the Ioniser reactor to get the mercury isotopes he needs for his ship.
 Without the ioniser, the glaciers move forward.

-The Doctor and Victoria adjust the Martian sonic cannon so it will only harm the Ice Warriors.
+The Doctor and Victoria adjust the sonic cannon so it will only harm the Ice Warriors.
 Penley alters the temperature and atmosphere controls in the base so it becomes uncomfortable for the Martians.
-The Doctor fires the sonic cannon, forcing Varga and his men to retreat from the base.
+The Doctor fires the sonic cannon, forcing Varga and his men to retreat.
 He fuses the sonic cannon before he and Victoria flee the ship.
-The Doctor works with Penley to recalibrate the Ioniser.
+The Doctor and Penley recalibrate the Ioniser.
 The computer calculates a fifty-percent chance that the Ioniser will explode when trained on a spacecraft with an ion engine; Penley tells Clent to work without the advice of the computer.
 When the computer overloads, Penley takes charge and starts the Ioniser.

 The Martian craft begins to power up but is destroyed by the Ioniser.
 The ship explodes without starting a chain reaction, which solves the problem of the Ice Warriors and the glacier.
 The Doctor, Jamie and Victoria depart as green shoots emerge through the melting snow.